MileHacker Logo

 Noise Considerations

-• Be mindful of noise levels, especially during "riposo" (afternoon break).
+• Be mindful of noise levels, specifically during "riposo" (afternoon break).

 • Keep voices down late at night in residential areas.

-• Maintain quiet inside churches and religious sites.
+• Maintain quiet inside churches plus places of worship.

 General Conduct